Skip to main content

-Deciding Makes It So
+Deciding Makes It So-A New Mindset

-Well, I’ve written a lot about how everyone is connected to source.
+Well, now here's a new mindset; I’ve written a lot about how everyone is connected to source.
 That is how everyone has his or her own muse, so to speak.
 In my blog post regarding muses, I wrote about how muses, or gods, goddesses, were personifications of natural forces.
-This was back in the times of ancient Rome and Greece and on and on, before that.

 I wrote about how the people in these cultures would align themselves with the qualities that a particular god might possess in order to ‘invoke’ or ‘call’ that god so that they would be imbued by that god’s ‘spirit’ and receive answers to their questions and prayers.